ozitronics/LoRa1284-TFT-Shield/README.md

 ### **Analog keypad library**

 There are also a number of libraries available to read the pushbuttons connected to an analog pin.
-I have developed a simple, easy to use library called "SimpleButtons".
+I have developed a simple, easy to use library called "SimpleButtons" (see above).